nodeca/nodeca.core/lib/queue/README.md

  - **retry** (Number) - optional, number of retry on error, default 2
  - **retryDelay** (Number) - optional, delay in ms after retries, default 60000 ms
  - **timeout** (Number) - optional, `map`, `chunk` and `reduce` execution timeout, default 30000 ms
+ - **postponeDelay** (Number) - optional, if postpone is called without delay, delay is assumed to be equal to this
  - **cron** (String) - optional, cron string ("15 \*/6 \* \* \*"), default null
  - **map** (Function) - optional, proxy taskData to single chunk by default, called as: `task.map(callback)`